Qwickdom/dotfiles-bspwm/.github/README.md

 <b>  My Simple Dotfiles!  </b>

 Welcome to my BSPWM configuration files!
-You may be here to look for my BSPWM configuration files... or looking for something else? ಠωಠ Feel free to use anything from here but don't forget to give me **credits** :3
+You may be here to look for my BSPWM configuration files... or looking for something else? ಠωಠ <br>
+Feel free to use anything from here but don't forget to give me **credits** :3

 BSPWM is a tiling window manager that represents windows as the leaves of a full binary tree.